nicklockwood/SwiftFormat/README.md

 --enable isEmpty
 ```

-If you prefer, you can place your enabled/disabled rules on separate lines instead of using commas:
+If you prefer, you can place your enabled/disabled rules on separate lines instead of using commas

 ```bash
 --disable indent